Rolesville Fire Department

 1982, wooden tract between Jonesville Road and SR 1003 burns for four days.
 Nine fire departments and volunteers armed with tractors and bulldozers battle blaze.
 An estimated "several hundred firemen" participate from Rolesville, Wake Forest, Six Forks, Bay Leaf, Falls, Stony Hill, Bunn, Knightdale, New Hope, and Hopkins.
 (April 4, 1982) ww

-1986, additions to fire station completed. wcrer
+1986, fire station additions completed.wcrer

 Apparatus deliveries (?):